 If you incorrectly enter a point range value, Blackboard Ultra will inform you of the mistake, which must be corrected before the changes can be saved.
 In the example below the 26 value that has been entered should be lower than the highest possible value of 25.
 Changing this to any value lower than 25 will rectify the error.

-For each grade boundary (Excellent, Satisfactory etc.) you should also add a description that identified how that assessment grading decision has been achieved.
+For each grade boundary (Excellent, Satisfactory etc.) you should also add a description that identifies how that assessment grading decision has been achieved.
 This can be done by hovering the mouse over the grading boundary and clicking on the pencil icon.

 For example: